-1.5 Foreign currency valuationCurrent assets and liabilities in fore
+1.5 Foreign currency valuation

 Current assets and liabilities in foreign currencies are valued using the closing rates on the balance-sheet date.
 Profits or losses are recognized on a "realized" basis.
 For non-current assets and liabilities, the lowest value principle applies; any unrealized foreign exchange losses are treated as an expense, while unrealized profits are not recognized in the income statement.